-While you and your family are spending time at home, why not take advantage of the opportunity by engaging in educational activities that spark children's imaginations?
-Here are some recommended resources for families who are sheltering in place.
+While spending some extra time at home, why not take advantage of the opportunity by engaging in educational activities that spark children's imaginations?
+Here are some recommended resources for families to keep their minds active and creative.

 Read a classic, accompanied by a Rep Study Guide!